News

 What the Future Holds for Afghanistan

-After their elimination from the Asia Cup 2025, the Afghans were criticised a lot for their game.
-It is a tough pill to swallow for any team, and Rashid accepted that the team should have performed in a better way.
+After their elimination from the Asia Cup 2025, the Afghans were criticised heavily.
+It is a tough pill to swallow for any team, and Rashid accepted that the team should have performed better.
 The Afghanistan skipper also spoke about the mockery where masses start making fun of a team, and expressed that he doesn’t appreciate it.

-Whatever said and done, the Afghanistan side seem to have a clear objective ahead.
+Nevertheless, the Afghanistan side seems to have a clear objective ahead.
 Rashid mentioned that the team are looking at the upcoming series against Bangladesh as a stepping stone towards improving for the T20 World Cup in early 2026.
-The team is aware that they will have their share of disappointments, but are ready to learn from that and give their best shot.
+The team is aware that they will have their share of disappointments, but they are ready to learn from that and give their best shot.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.